renzocabarios/rango/README.md

 Use the **Single Route Method** when you have shared logic between multiple HTTP methods and want a more concise and DRY codebase.

-By combining the Individual Route Methods approach and the Single Route Method approach in Express.js can provide a balanced and flexible approach to handling HTTP requests.
+By combining the Individual Route Methods approach and the Single Route Method approach in one.
+RangoJS can provide a balanced and flexible approach to handling HTTP requests.
 By using both approaches strategically, you can take advantage of their respective strengths and address their limitations.

-### Pros of Combining both Approaches
+### Pros of Combining both Approaches in RangoJS

 - **Explicitness**: Each HTTP method has its dedicated route handler, making the code easier to read and understand.